With cold weather coming in Michigan City, you may be wondering when you should cover your outdoor air conditioner. Of if you have to cover it at all.

 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know heavy snow is coming.
-Snow and ice that accumulate inside your AC can melt and refreeze, harming condenser coils and lowering efficiency.
+You can temporarily cover your air conditioner in the winter when you know a blizzard is on the way.
+Snow and ice that accumulate inside your system can melt and refreeze, harming condenser coils and lowering efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your air conditioner if a strong storm is approaching in Michigan City.
-Hail can severely damage your system’s exterior, affecting efficiency.
+Although it’s not always possible to predict a hailstorm, you can temporarily cover your system if a bad storm is imminent in Michigan City.
+Hail can seriously damage your system’s fins, impacting efficiency.

 Related: How Severe Weather Can Lead to AC Repair

-Whether you have questions about heating and cooling or need air conditioning service, Paniccia Heating & Cooling offers assistance.
+Whether you have questions about heating and cooling or need air conditioning service, Paniccia Heating & Cooling provides assistance.
 Give us a call at 219-872-2198 or schedule an appointment online.